vulcanize/vulcanizedb/README.md

 ## Contributing
 Contributions are welcome!

 For more on this, please see [here](../staging/documentation/contributing.md).

-Small note: If editing the Readme, please conform to the [standard-readme specification](https://github.com/RichardLitt/standard-readme).

 ## License
 [AGPL-3.0](../staging/LICENSE) © Vulcanize Inc